In this article:

 Click edit on the row of an existing mapping to edit it in the Custom Mapping tool or create a new mapping.

-The Custom Mapping tool displays three columns:
+The Custom Mapping tool uses a two-column layout:

 Creating a New Mapping